madanrnsit/AVAX-PROOF3/README.md

 # ERC20

-This is a contract to mint,transfer and burn the token from a MetaMask walllet.
+An ERC-20 (Ethereum Request for Comment 20) contract is a standard for fungible tokens on the Ethereum blockchain.
+It defines a set of rules and functions that enable the creation and management of tokens, facilitating seamless compatibility and interaction with various decentralized applications and exchanges.

 ## Description

 This is a Solidity smart contract for creating a custom ERC20 token on the Ethereum blockchain.
-The token is called "MyToken" and has the symbol "MRK".
+The token is called "Madan" and has the symbol "MAD".
 The contract allows the owner to mint new tokens and assign them to a specific address, transfer tokens between addresses, and burn tokens.
 The contract uses the OpenZeppelin ERC20 implementation for security.

 ## Requirements